Film Studies: Introduction to Film

 There is no requirement to undertake specific reading for this course, but if you would like to look in greater depth at the subject the following books are recommended:

-- David Bordwell and Kristin Thompson, Film Art: An Introduction (Boston: McGraw Hill, 2016.
+- David Bordwell and Kristin Thompson.
+Film Art: An Introduction.
+11th ed.
+Boston: McGraw Hill, 2016.
 Previous editions are also good.

-Dr Eleonora Sammartino is an experienced teacher in Film Studies and festival organiser.
+Dr Eleonora Sammartino is an experienced teacher in Film Studies.
 In addition to Imperial College, she has taught at undergraduate level at a variety of institutions, including King’s College London, University of Reading, and University of Greenwich.
 Eleonora gained her PhD in Film Studies at King’s College London in 2018, with a thesis on gender and the contemporary American film musical.

 Eleonora has worked for film festivals in Italy and UK and is currently part of the organising committee of FILL – Festival of Italian Literature in London, for which she has hosted film screenings.

 Course Fees and Rate Categories